top of page

 You could also 1) wake up early to write, 2) write down the details of your schedule, and 3) adopt an at-the-office mindset.
 The last point — adopting an at-the-office mindset — means deciding to undertake scheduled tasks even when you don’t feel like it.
 It’s like waking up to go to your nine-to-five job even though you think it’s not that great.

 2. Make an overall outline for your thesis.
 You should do this before you start writing.
 There is no obligation for you to write in a linear way.
-A master’s thesis follows the IMRAD format — that is — Introduction, Methods, Results, Analysis, and Discussion.
+A master’s thesis or dissertation follow the IMRAD format — that is — Introduction, Methods, Results, Analysis, and Discussion.

 Such a format means that you can start anywhere.
 A proper outline allows that to happen more easily.
 For example, the literature review, which can be seen as part of the introduction, is the easiest section to start working on.
 You can fill out sections of the literature review as soon as you finish reading a new paper.